-A Decision Memorandum was included in the packet.
-It provided an update on the Regional Champaign-Vermilion Executive Committee and requested to share the cost of services of the Community Health Plan Coordinator.
+A Decision Memorandum was included in the packet and offered an update on Regional Champaign-Vermilion Executive Committee and requests to share the cost of salary of a Community Health Plan Coordinator.

 The memorandum presented context for a request to commit a total of \$5,000 per year toward a Regional Community Health Plan Coordinator conducting the health needs assessment and reporting on behalf of several organizations.
 A new Coordinator will be hired, and the Executive Committee will be revising Memoranda of Understanding for a three-year period.
 The cost to each of the CCDDB and CCMHB would be split as most other non-agency contract expenses.